-Q5 for teachers who hold a current practicing certificate issued by the Teaching Council of Aotearoa New Zealand and:
+Q5 for teachers who hold a current practicing certificate issued by the Teaching Council and:

-- a subject or specialist level 9 qualification on the NZQF masters or doctorate; or - equivalent overseas qualifications recognised by the NZQA.
+- a subject or specialist level 9 qualification on the NZQF masters or doctorate: or - equivalent overseas qualifications recognised by the NZQA.

 Note: The Qualifications Charts will continue to be used to inform judgements about qualifications unable to be allocated a level by reference to the New Zealand Qualifications Framework.